kaileylawson/starter-academic/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+# user_groups:
-- Researchers
+# - Researchers
-- Visitors
+# - Visitors
 ---

-Kailey Lawson is a doctoral candidate in Social-Personality Psychology at the University of California, Davis.
+I am a doctoral candidate in Social-Personality Psychology at the University of California, Davis.

+I graduated from Pomona College in Claremont, CA in 2017 with Bachelor’s degrees in Cognitive Science and Philosophy.

+My research examines personality development across the lifespan and associations with life outcomes.
+I have a particular interest in measurement and longitudinal methods.